 During the surgery, a small incision will be made in the skin and sheath (covering of a muscle).
 If the hamstrings are lengthened, the child will be put in knee immobilizers during recovery.
 If the gastrocnemius/soleus are lengthened, they may wear a cast or removable boot.
 If only tendons are operated on, they will likely have dissolvable sutures and small dressings.

 What Is the Role of Physical Therapy in Recovery?

 Physical therapy (PT) after muscle or tendon lengthening surgery is very important.
 The exact regimen will differ depending on the procedures undertaken and other individual factors, but will need to start off very gently and then become more aggressive once approved by the child’s doctor.
 Post-operative PT should include strengthening, stretching, and gait training exercises.

 Detroit, Michigan Cerebral Palsy Attorneys

-Cerebral palsy is, unfortunately, often caused by dangerous complications, injuries, and scenarios that occur before, during, or just after the labor and delivery process.
+Cerebral palsy is, unfortunately, often caused by medical malpractice that occurs during or near the time of birth.
 Every year, thousands of children will be diagnosed with cerebral palsy as the result of preventable birth injuries.
-At Reiter & Walsh ABC Law Centers, our legal team works tirelessly to help secure important funds for the children diagnosed with cerebral palsy from medical malpractice.
+At Reiter & Walsh ABC Law Centers, our legal team works tirelessly to help these children secure funds for lifelong treatment, therapy, and a secure future.

 Free Case Review | Available 24/7 | No Fee Until We Win